Here are my other Brazos Bend

 just never know what you will run into on any given day at Brazos Bend

-to catch one laying eggs.
-The picture below left (DIFFERENT FEMALE) shows
+laying eggs.
+The picture below left (DIFFERENT FEMALE)

 frames from short video clips that I took.